Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model

 Hard-sphere models describe hard-core particles with a finite diameter.
-They form a central class of classical statistical models for determining universal thermodynamic properties of repulsive particle gases, with applications to liquid-gas transitions and fluid dynamics~\cite{hansen2006,rosenbluth1954,dyre2016,mulero2008, percus1976equilibrium, olla2022diffusive}, as well as generalized hydrodynamics~\cite{castro2016emergent,bertini2016transport,doyon2017drude,biagetti2024three,hubner2025diffusive}.
-Classical models, as well as quantum counterparts, have been extensively studied with direct applications to rigid molecules and colloidal systems~\cite{royall2024}, strongly repulsive particles in gaseous helium on carbon nanotubes~\cite{pearce2005,calbi2001}, spin-ion compounds~\cite{michelsen2019}, polarized hydrogenoids~\cite{vidal2016}, and ultracold atoms~\cite{mazzanti2008ground,astrakharchik2005beyond}.
-Notably, hard spheres also describe the excluded volume associated with Rydberg blockade in atomic systems~\cite{naik2024}.
-In one dimension (1D), the hard rod (HR) model is a natural extension of the Lieb-Liniger model, which describes 1D bosons with contact interactions and is exactly solvable~\cite{lieb1963a,lieb1963b}.
+They form a central class of classical statistical models for modeling universal thermodynamic properties of repulsive particle gases, with applications to liquid-gas transitions and fluid dynamics~\cite{hansen2006,rosenbluth1954,dyre2016,mulero2008, percus1976equilibrium, olla2022diffusive}, as well as generalized hydrodynamics~\cite{castro2016emergent,bertini2016transport,doyon2017drude,biagetti2024three,hubner2026diffusive}.
+Classical models, as well as their quantum counterparts, have been extensively studied with direct applications to rigid molecules and colloidal systems~\cite{royall2024}, strongly repulsive particles in gaseous helium on carbon nanotubes~\cite{pearce2005,calbi2001}, spin-ion compounds~\cite{michelsen2019}, polarized hydrogenoids~\cite{vidal2016}, and ultracold atoms~\cite{rigol2004emergence,mazzanti2008ground,astrakharchik2005beyond,GDeRosi2017thermodynamic,GDeRosi2019Beyond,GDeRosi2024Analytic}.
+Notably, hard spheres are also reminiscent of the excluded volume associated with Rydberg blockade in atomic systems~\cite{naik2024}.
+In one dimension (1D), the hard rod (HR) model is a natural extension of the Lieb-Liniger model, which describes 1D bosons with contact interactions~\cite{lieb1963a,lieb1963b}.